Amex® EveryDay Preferred Credit Card review

 Complimentary ShopRunner membership

-As an eligible Amex cardholder, you’ll receive a complimentary ShopRunner membership.
+As an eligible Amex cardholder, you’ll receive a complimentary ShopRunner membership (enrollment required).
 Once you sign up, ShopRunner grants you free two-day shipping and free returns on qualifying items at over 100 retailer sites.

 Travel and shopping protections